rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed a bug introduced in 4.2.9 that caused game_loaded script function to always return 1 when called from normal scripts
 >Fixed a bug introduced in 4.4.4 that caused the information card for the hero appearance mod not to refresh properly
 >Fixed a crash bug in AutoSearchSFX when an ACM file has a name longer than 12 characters
->Fixed an issue with sfall not resetting data properly after attempting to load a corrupted saved game
+>Fixed an issue where sfall did not reset data properly after attempting to load a corrupted saved game
 >Fixed the inconsistent behavior of the escaped percent sign '%' in sprintf and string_format script functions
 >Fixed show/hide_iface_tag script functions to prevent unnecessary toggling of tags
 >Fixed using_skill script function returning garbage values when the arguments are not the player and Sneak skill